falkTX/mapus23/README.md

 (note to audience: some of the previous and future points would be done in parallel)

-## Audio setup
+## Audio setup (aka what this device is supposed to do)

 - JACK server on top of ALSA (cs4565 I2S device)
 - setup mod-host and mod-ui
-- introduce ttymidi, midi-merger, audio-bridge
+- introduce ttymidi, midi-merger, peakmeter, audio-bridge

 ## Human-Machine Interface